joaolago1113/kubernetes-runthrough/README.md

 ```
 curl http://localhost:8001/api/v1/namespaces/default/pods/$POD_NAME:8080/proxy/
 ```
+Close the proxy by closing the terminal it is running on.

 To execute commands inside the container of the pod we can use the 'kubectl exec' command.
 ```
 kubectl exec $POD_NAME -- curl -s http://localhost:8080